ckeditor/ckeditor5/packages/ckeditor5-mention/tests/manual/mention-asynchronous.md

 Controlling the cache:

-- You can enable caching mechanism in `getFeed()` method - if checked it will save results and load them from cache for the same query.s
+- You can enable caching mechanism of the tests `getFeed()` callback - if checked it will save results and load them from cache for the same query.
-- If cache is disable no loading nor saving will be performed.
+- If cache is disabled then no loading nor saving will be performed.

+### Behavior

+There should be no errors even if request took longer time or came out-of-order.

+If the asyncserver is not running the notification should be shown for failed requests.

 ### Disclaimer